31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 Creating a Cozy Life Group:

-Since you found this article on the hygge lifestyle, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 36,000 like-minded souls.
+Since you found this article on how to add hygge to your home, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 56,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.

-Putting together a cozy space for you to curl up in at the end of the day is very hygge indeed.
+Putting together a cozy space for you to curl up in at the end of the day is wonderful hygge experience on a cold winter evening.

 You’ll want to have a large, sink-into comfortable chair, rocker, loveseat, or chair with an ottoman.
+I like using neutral colors for my chairs and add pops of color with accessories.
 Add a few pillows and a cozy blanket that you can grab when nights get chilly.

-Add a small side table with a lamp and tray filled with a few of your favorite things.
+Add a small side table with a lamp and tray filled with a few of your favorite things for a cozy winter evening.

 No hygge nook would be complete without a candle or two.
 Did you know they have candles with wood wicks, and when you light them, they sound like a crackling fireplace?
 You can find one here on Amazon.